SwathiMystery/femgeekz.github.io/_posts/2016-10-05-getting-started-with-tensorflow.markdown

 *Tensorflow Serving - Source : [Serving](https://tensorflow.github.io/serving/)*

-The main intent here is that the developers train their models first using TensorFlow.
+The main intent here is, that the developers train their models first using TensorFlow.
 Then, they use TensorFlow Serving’s APIs to react to input from a client.
-This is accomplished by a front-end implementation of gRPC.
+This is then accomplished by a front-end implementation of gRPC.

 > gRPC is a modern open source high performance RPC framework which can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.